vihar/rust-lisa/README.md

 ### Say hello to Rust !

-Now lets get started with our traditional program, "Hello World " Our program starts with main function, statements after the main function will be exectued while complied.
+Now let's get started with our traditional program, "Hello World " Our program begins with the main function, statements after the main function will be executed while complied.

-println! is called as macro which is similar to a function but ends with an exclamation/bang "!", but instead of function call, macros are expanded into source code that gets compiled with the rest of program.
+println! is called as a macro which is similar to a function but ends with an exclamation/bang "!", but instead of a function call, macros are expanded into source code that gets compiled with the rest of program.

-Now to run our program first we need to compile our code using the command 'rustc file_name.rs' which then generates a binary file which should to executed.
+Now to run our program first, we need to compile our code using the command 'rustc file_name.rs' which then generates a binary file which should to executed.

 **helloworld.rs**